 How does car recycling happen?

 By weight, cars are approximately 75 per cent metal, 25 per cent fluids, plastics, fabrics and rubber.
 The first thing an ATF does is to drain all of a car’s fluids and remove the battery and wheels.
 Some ATFs will remove and catalogue components that they sell as spare parts.

 The most efficient ATFs use giant metal hammers to shred what’s left of the car.
 This process breaks it down into small pieces.
 These roll down a conveyor belt where strong magnets separate the ferrous metals.
 These make up about 70 per cent of the car’s weight.
 The ATFs sell steel for melting down and use on new products.

 A vacuum separates the lighter materials such as foam, rubber and plastics for recycling.
 Previously scrap yards would have simply sent them to landfill.

 The remaining metal and heavier plastics are then separated.
 Plastics make up about 10 per cent of our cars by weight.
 These used to go to landfill but they can now be broken down to their base chemicals and turned into pellets.
 Industries re-use these to make new products.

 Make sure you get a Certificate of Destruction

 When you hand your car over to an ATF, you should get a Certificate of Destruction (CoD).
 This means your car will never drive on the road again.

 The CoD is a vital piece of paperwork.
 If you don’t have one for your car, you could still be liable for tax and penalties if the vehicle is involved in a traffic offence.
 An ATF must tell you if it decides it can repair and resell your vehicle.

 If you scrap your vehicle in England and Wales, the scrap yard must not pay you in cash.
-It must pay you with a bank transfer or cash.
+It must pay you with a bank transfer.
 If the scrap yard tries to pay you in cash, it’s probably not an official centre and it is unlikely to dismantle your car for recycling.